Kitchen Solvers Franchise Review: Q&A With Russ Outsen of Sandy, Utah

 Russ Outsen became a Kitchen Solvers franchisee mainly as a way to supplement his income, especially during the cold months he had to endure as a contractor in the Salt Lake City area.
 Now the 52-year-old finds himself “dominating the valley” with his refacing and granite countertop work.
 We caught up with him at his office in Sandy, Utah, a suburb of Salt Lake City.
 What were you doing before Kitchen Solvers?

 I was a general contractor, but I did a lot of cement work.
 I was licensed, with my specialty doing decks, fences and patios.
 But that’s all outside work.
 I wanted to make money year-round and do something easier and inside during the winter.
 The main thing was we kicked butt during eight months of the year, and the other four months we were snowed out, and it was tough to make it.
 How did you find out about Kitchen Solvers?

 I went to the Better Business Bureau and looked at a variety of different businesses.
 I decided I would get a franchise.
 I saw a variety of franchise opportunities and spent about six months looking at them.
 Kitchen Solvers is the one I picked.
 How long have you been a franchisee?

+Going on eight years.
 What do you like about the job?

 It’s very straightforward.
 There aren’t a lot of surprises in it.
 I like working inside and working with people.
 Of all the contracting, this is the least-taxing on the body.
 And, it’s a good product.
 You feel like you really leave your customers with a good value when you walk out.
 What sets Kitchen Solvers apart?

 They are honest and old-fashioned.
 I found out they had the best product out there.
 I just talked with them, and I found this one more professional than others.
 Who makes a good Kitchen Solvers franchisee?
 What attracted you to it?

 It’s about 50 percent being a good small business person.
 And about 50 percent being a contractor with construction experience, because about half the issues you run into are business: advertising, bookkeeping and all that.
 The other 50 percent you run into you rely on your contracting experience.